tencentcloudstack/terraform-provider-tencentcloud/website/docs/r/ssm_secret_version.html.markdown

 The following arguments are supported:

-* `secret_name` - (Required, ForceNew) Name of secret which cannot be repeated in the same region.
+* `secret_name` - (Required, String, ForceNew) Name of secret which cannot be repeated in the same region.
 The maximum length is 128 bytes.
 The name can only contain English letters, numbers, underscore and hyphen '-'.
 The first character must be a letter or number.
-* `version_id` - (Required, ForceNew) Version of secret.
+* `version_id` - (Required, String, ForceNew) Version of secret.
 The maximum length is 64 bytes.
 The version_id can only contain English letters, numbers, underscore and hyphen '-'.
 The first character must be a letter or number.
-* `secret_binary` - (Optional) The base64-encoded binary secret. secret_binary and secret_string must be set only one, and the maximum support is 4096 bytes.
+* `secret_binary` - (Optional, String) The base64-encoded binary secret. secret_binary and secret_string must be set only one, and the maximum support is 4096 bytes.
 When secret status is `Disabled`, this field will not update anymore.
-* `secret_string` - (Optional) The string text of secret. secret_binary and secret_string must be set only one, and the maximum support is 4096 bytes.
+* `secret_string` - (Optional, String) The string text of secret. secret_binary and secret_string must be set only one, and the maximum support is 4096 bytes.
 When secret status is `Disabled`, this field will not update anymore.

 ## Attributes Reference